xurei/shadertastic-doc/docs/effect-development/getting-started.md

   }
   ```
   This file describes the filter and its parameters.
-  Some common parameters for all filters will be added automatically (see [Filter Reference](effect-filter.md)).
+  Some parameters are automatically added to all filters (see [Filter Reference](effect-filter.md)).
-  The only common parameter we will use in this example is the `image` texture.
+  Here, we will use the `image` parameter, which is a texture that contains the source being filtered.
-- Copy the content of (TODO où qu'on met le template ? dans le dossier data d'obs c'est un peu dla merde...) `template/main.hlsl` in your own `main.hlsl` file:
 - At this point, you should have a filter that works.
 Let's check that.
   In OBS, create a source of your choice, and add a "Shadertastic Filter".
   Select the effect "Color Adjust" in the effect dropdown.